ModificationStation/StationAPI/README.md

 ## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+For general project setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.

-NOTE: There is no Fabric-API for beta 1.7.3!

 Extra steps for better mixin making in IntelliJ: